-In order to make sure Slant remains trusted and useful to our community, we do not allow contributions from users in situations where they may have a conflict of interest.
+In order to make sure Slant remains trusted and useful to our community, we do not allow contributions in situations where there may be a conflict of interest.

 Users in violation of the above guidelines are subject to reversion of their actions, account bans, product bans, or other administrative actions, as deemed appropriate.

 Due to Slant’s online nature, we do not permit recommendations of any local businesses.
 Questions that ask for recommendations in a specific area will be removed accordingly.
 Submissions of, and questions asking for, services that are otherwise difficult to compare on a non-local scale will also be removed.
 For example, we will keep the question “what is the best toothpaste?” but will remove the questions “what is the best dentist office in Austin, Texas?” and “what are the best retail stores to buy toothpaste?”, as Slant may not be able to provide an accurate answer in both the former and latter question at this time.